Does Medicare Cover Zyvox?

-The liquid form of this medication usually gets administered by a medical professional using an IV.
-It can take between a half an hour to two hours from start to finish.
+The liquid form of this medication is usually administered by a medical professional using an IV.
+It can take between half an hour to two hours from start to finish.
 You get it twice a day for 10 to 28 days.
 In special circumstances, your doctor may allow your caregiver or patient to administer the medication at home through an IV using very specific instructions.

 If you get the oral form of Zyvox, you’ll usually take it twice a day, once every 12 hours.
 For children taking this medication, you could have a shorter time span based on their weight and age.
-Stopping the medication too soon or stopping it altogether increases your risks of infection.
+Stopping the medication too soon or stopping it altogether increases your risk of infection.

 Side effects of this medication can result from interactions with some foods like cured meats, sauerkraut, aged cheese, fermented soy products, or draft beer.
 You should work with a dietitian when you take this medication to get advice on how to alter your diet while you take it.

 You also want to be very aware of any potential drug interactions it could have with your other prescriptions.
 Make sure that you talk to your doctor about all of your current medications and discuss how they interact with Zyvox.
 This can help you avoid having any adverse interactions when you add it to your regimen.
 It can also reduce the potential that this antibiotic can interfere with any benefits your other medications give you.